philippstehr/philippstehr.github.io/CV.md

 *A Right to Strike for Democratic Corporations?* Under review.

-*A Democratic Right to Political Strikes.* Submission planned for September 2024.
+*A Democratic Right to Political Strikes.* Complete Draft.
+Submission planned for November 2024.

-*Social Membership in Firms and the Ethics of Dismissal.* Co-authored with Daniel Sharp
+*Social Membership in Firms and the Ethics of Dismissal.* Co-authored with Daniel Sharp.
+Manuscript in preparation.

 ## OTHER ACADEMIC WRITING